Modern Trends in Research

 download registration form ( MS Word document )

-download second cirular ( MS Word document )
+download second circular ( MS Word document )

-Note: people, who answered the first circular, will get the second circular by mail soon.
+Note: people, who have already registered and authors of abstracts, will get the final circular by mail.

 1. ALEXANDROS, 8 Timoleontos Vassou Str., 115 21 Athens.
 Class